symphatixe/NYIT/CSCI 125/Set 2/HW III/README.md

 # Homework Task

 Write a program that converts a user's entered measurement in meters and convert it into miles, feet, and inches.
-I designed the class to work as a independent converter meaning that to use the conversion of miles, a `Converter` object is created with the conversion as a `double` indicated in the constructor.
+I designed the class to work as an independent converter meaning that to use the conversion of miles, a `Converter` object is created with the conversion as a `double` indicated in the constructor.

 ### Code Sample: